 Little wonder, people are seeking effective measures to help with allergies, as many OTC options have turned out to be either hit or miss.

 Interestingly, some people still remember the good old days when a simple home remedy could help solve our problems.
 And natural products, such as Elderberry, have been proven effective in dealing with allergies.

 Studies even show elderberry-based therapies are used widely in Ayurveda, which is focused on holistic healing.

-You might be wondering, “Does Elderberry actually help with allergies?”
+You might be wondering, “Does Elderberry help with allergies?”
 Well, in this article, we shall discuss at length about the properties of these dark-purple antioxidant-rich berries and its potential anti-allergic benefits.

 Let’s get started with some interesting facts about the Elderberry plant.

 Elderberry or Elder is a name used to describe different species of “Sambucus” – a genus of flowering plants belonging to the family Adoxaceae.
 The berries of the Elderberry plant also called Elderberries and its flowers have been used for medicine many centuries back.